potapovneb/CP-LigaseFidelity/README.md

 The full sequence of the b4 substrate is:
 <u>TTG</u>NNNNNN<u>CGT</u>TGATCAATGGACGGCGCACTGGATCGCAGGTC<u>TCCNNNNGGA</u>GACCTGCGATCCAGTGCGCCGTCCATTGATCA<u>ACGNNNNNNCAA</u>.

-When the consensus sequence of both strands are generated, the script applies a few filters:
+When the consensus sequences of both strands are generated, the script applies a number of filters:
 * overhang and barcode regions must strictly follow the expected patterns
 * flanking bases in the opposite strands must match exactly
 * at least 3 passes are required for each strand